- About Us

 In 1951, due to the growth of the local Jewish population and the need for more broad-based services, the Worcester Post of the Jewish War Veterans donated a building at 111 Elm Street as a new home for the Center.

 In 1965 community leaders once again saw a need to expand, modernize, and relocate the Center in order to keep pace with the growth and geographic movement of the Jewish population.
-Visionaries purchased land on Salisbury Street and a massive campaign to raise funds to buld a new Jewish Community Center was begun.
+Visionaries purchased land on Salisbury Street and a massive campaign to raise funds to build a new Jewish Community Center began.

 By 1988 we had once again outgrown the existing facility as confirmed by a comprehensive strategic study.
-In response to the findings of this study, a Capital Campaign was initiated in October 1993. the result of this campaign is our current beautiful physical plant.
+In response to the findings of this study, a Capital Campaign was initiated in October 1993.
+The result of this campaign is our current beautiful facility.

-Opened in 1996, the indoor regulation swimming pool, health and fitness center, and state-of-the-art early childhood education wings are proud additions, contributing to the overall growth and success of our center.
+Opened in 1996, the indoor regulation swimming pool, health and fitness center, and state-of-the-art early childhood education wings are proud additions that contribute to the overall growth and success of our center.